IBM/alchemy-logging/README.md

 1. **Levels**: Each logging statement is made at a specific level.
 Levels provide sequential granularity, allowing detailed debugging statements to be placed in the code without clogging up the logs at runtime.
 The sequence of levels and their general usage is as follows:

     1. `off`: Disable the given channel completely
     1. `fatal`: A fatal error has occurred.
 Any behavior after this statement should be regarded as undefined.
     1. `error`: An unrecoverable error has occurred.
 Any behavior after this statement should be regarded as undefined unless the error is explicitly handled.
     1. `warning`: A recoverable error condition has come up that the service maintainer should be aware of.
     1. `info`: High-level information that is valuable at runtime under moderate load.
     1. `trace`: Used to log begin/end of functions for debugging code paths.
     1. `debug`: High-level debugging statements such as function parameters.
     1. `debug1`: High-level debugging statements.
     1. `debug2`: Mid-level debugging statements such as computed values.
     1. `debug3`: Low-level debugging statements such as computed values inside loops.
     1. `debug4`: Ultra-low-level debugging statements such as data dumps and/or statements inside multiple nested loops.

 Using this combination of **Channels** and **Levels**, you can fine-tune what log statements are enabled when you run your application under different circumstances.

 ## Standard Configuration
 There are two primary pieces of configuration when setting up the `alog` environment:

-1. **default_log_level**: This is the level that will be enabled for a given channel when a specific level has not been set in the **log_filters**.
+1. **default_level**: This is the level that will be enabled for a given channel when a specific level has not been set in the **filters**.

-1. **log_filters**: This is a mapping from channel name to level that allows levels to be set on a per-channel basis.
+1. **filters**: This is a mapping from channel name to level that allows levels to be set on a per-channel basis.

 The `alog.Config()` function allows both the default level and filters to be set at once.
 For example: